 - 1 Tbsp lemon juice

-1 Reduce first six ingredients (clam juice, sherry, whole milk, garlic, shallots, bay leaf) by half in a small saucepan, cooking on medium to medium-high heat.
+1 Simmer and reduce the liquids, with garlic, shallots, and bay leaf: Place first six ingredients (clam juice, sherry, whole milk, garlic, shallots, bay leaf) in a small saucepan.

-3 Slowly add the reduced mixture to the roux, stirring quickly to incorporate.
+3 Slowly add liquid mixture to roux: Slowly add the reduced mixture to the roux, stirring quickly to incorporate.
 When you first add some of the mixture, the roux will bubble up.
 Just keep adding the mixture and keep whisking to incorporate.

 4 Slowly incorporate butter, 2 Tbsp at a time: Lower the heat to low.
 Remove the bay leaf.
 Slowly whisk in the butter, 2 tablespoons at a time.
 Let the butter tablespoons fully melt and be incorporated into the sauce before adding more tablespoons.

 5 Stir in lemon juice, salt, and white pepper.
 Add some more clam stock or water if the sauce is too thick.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Lemon-Garlic Butter Sauce for Seafood on Simply Recipes.
 Thank you!Print